-From some of the descriptions above, it can be concluded that active interaction in a learning process is very important, because: (1) Learning will not be carried out properly without interaction between learning components (teachers, students, objectives, materials, media, methods, and evaluation), by interacting students have the courage to communicate in their environment, students are brave and able to explain things, and are able to negotiate.
-(2) Lack of interaction can slow down the formation of assessment and reasoning in lessons, (3) If there is no interaction, there will be a tendency for interaction to be dominated only by lecturers during lectures, (4) Student interaction activity needs to be increased to achieve learning objectives, (5) When students are active in the learning process, the percentage of learning success will increase, (6) The lecturers also get feedback, namely knowing whether the material that has been delivered can be accepted and understood by students well, and lastly (7) Interaction in The world of education, especially for educators and students, is very important so that the dynamics of education run well.
+From some of the descriptions above, it can be concluded 3 at active interaction in a learning process is very important, because: (1) Learning w not be carried out properly without interaction between learning components (teachers, students, objectives, materials, media, methods, and evaluation), by interacting students have the courage to communicate in 16 ir environment, students are brave and able to explain things, and are able to negotiate.
+(2) Lack of interaction can slow down the formation of assessment and reasoning in lessons, (3) If there is no interaction, there will be a tendency for interaction to be dominated only by lecturers during lectures, (4) Student interaction activity needs to be increased to achieve learning success will increase, (6) The lecturers also get feedback, namely knowing whether the material that has been delivered can be accepted and understood by students well, and lastly (7) Interaction in The world of education, especially for educators and students, is very important so that the dynamics of education run well.